 When I got off the train at the St. Pancras/Charing Cross station in London, I knew just what to do.
 I headed for the Underground, used my Oyster Card to get through the turnstile, used my device to see which line I wanted (consulting with a nearby helper-human to make sure I was right), and went down to the platform.

 But then I got a little turned around and I wasn’t sure if I was headed in the right direction.
-[I am amazingly direction-challenged!]
+(I am amazingly direction-challenged!)

 I got on a train, but then I was just sure that I was wrong, so I got off before I went too far in potentially the wrong direction.
-Once back on a platform I double-checked everything, and got on the train going in the same direction.
+Once back on a platform I double-checked everything, and got on the train going in the same direction as before.
 Finally I got off at Paddington Station, wandered about, lost, for about five minutes, then finally got going the right way.

 Another 15 minutes later I checked into my hotel.
 It was about 5:00pm.
 After dropping off my bags, I left right away in search of dinner.
 I had seen a distant church spire on my walk to the hotel, so on my way to the restaurant I detoured there to take some pics while there was still light.
 But when I got there it was so like every other church ever that I didn’t bother to stop.